Here is our list of the best executive team building activities.

 Learn more about Online Office Games.

-4. Higher management happy hour
+4. Senior management happy hour

 Happy hours give employees the chance to unwind and socialize.
 Higher management happy hours allow executives the opportunity to connect over non-work topics.
 Workday conversations usually revolve around business.
 Yet is just as important for executives to get to know each other on a human level and build up camaraderie and empathy.